 Don't worry.
 I have a solution.
 We can make your web service request truly asynchronous and we can handle the response too!
 ANNOUNCER VOICE: Now introducing (queue generic fanfare music) the setEccTopic() method!
 The setEccTopic() method takes a little more development work, but it allows for truly asynchronous request handling, while at the same time benefitting from the ability to define a custom "sensor" that will handle the response.
 There are still some drawbacks to this method.
-We now have two scheduled jobs that must be created, scheduled, picked up and processed and therefore have at least 12-20 seconds of added latency before we can start processing the response, but, by and large, this is a good solution as long as your web service can tolerate the added latency.
+We now have two scheduled jobs that must be created, scheduled, picked up and processed and therefore have at least 1-2 seconds of added latency before we can start processing the response (remember the diagram says 6-10 because it was designed before New York improved the initial latency of scheduled jobs).
+However, by and large, this is a good solution as long as your web service can tolerate the added latency and the response can be handled on a different thread than the initiating request.
 See below diagram.
 Also, there is an in-depth discussion of this method's usage here: KB0563615 - RESTMessageV2 API EccTopic Support.

-Benefits: If waitForResponse() is not used, then executeAsync() method will allow the executing thread to continue immediately without waiting for a response.
-This can speed things up considerably - an important concern when your web service is triggered by the UI.
-However, if response handling is required, then it is recommended to use the setEccTopic() method in combination with executeAsync() to achieve the solution.
+If waitForResponse() is not used, then executeAsync() method will allow the executing thread to continue immediately without waiting for a response.
+This can speed things up considerably - an important concern when your web service is triggered by the UI or has other time sensitive dependencies for some reason.
+On the other hand, if response handling is required, then you will need to weigh the options.
+The following is a list of options:

 Using a MID Server

 Using a MID Server is a way to have a web service request initiated from a point within your, ServiceNow's customer's, network.
 A MID Server is a Java Virtual Machine that sits inside your network firewall and talks to the ServiceNow instance [mostly] through a SOAP integration.

 Use execute() or executeAsync(), they work the same